Wheat free food fact file

 Barley

 Barley does not contain a lot of gluten, which means that on its own it is not good for making bread, unless unleavened bread is made.
-However as it does contain some gluten it means that it is unsuitable for people on a gluten free diet suffering from coeliac disease.
+However as it does contain some gluten it means that it is unsuitable for people on a gluten free diet suffering from celiac (coeliac) disease.

-Can be used to thicken soups and stews, and a nutritious risotto or pilaff can also be made from it instead of using rice.
-Cooked into a sweet porridge type mix it is also eaten for dessert, although it does require sweetening for most peoples palates.
+Barley can be used to thicken soups and stews, or made into a nutritious risotto or pilaff instead of using rice.
+Cooked into a sweet porridge type mix it is also eaten for dessert, although it does require sweetening for most palates.

-alternative names/types:
+Alternative names/types:

 Flaked barley

-This is partially cooked barley that has then been flattened and dried, so that it resembles rolled oats.
-It can be used
+This is partially cooked barley that has then been flattened and dried, so

-pretty much the same as rolled oats and makes good porridge or muesli.
+oats and makes good porridge or muesli.

 Milled barley